Lotus Elise GT1: Development

-Lotus Cars had previously been using the Lotus Esprit GT1 –a racing version of their Lotus Esprit road car– in the BPR Global GT Series since its foundation in 1994, competing in the premiere GT1 class against the likes of the McLaren F1 GTR, Venturi 600LM, Ferrari F40 GTE and others.
+Lotus Cars had previously been using the Lotus Esprit GT1—a racing version of their Lotus Esprit road car—in the BPR Global GT Series since its foundation in 1994, competing in the premier GT1 class against the likes of the McLaren F1 GTR, Venturi 600LM, Ferrari F40 GTE and others.
 However, in 1997, the series came to be known as the FIA GT Championship and manufacturer involvement was increased with the new international exposure.
 Porsche was the first to start a new breed of racing cars in 1996, with their purpose-built homologation special known as the 911 GT1.
 This was quickly followed by the announcement that Mercedes-Benz planned to do the same with their CLK GTR for 1997.

-Thus Lotus decided that in order to remain competitive in the GT1 class, it would be required to follow the route set forth by Porsche and Mercedes-Benz.
+Thus Lotus decided that in order to remain competitive in the GT1 class, it would be required to follow the blueprint set by Porsche and Mercedes-Benz.
 However, the company management was aware that they lacked the resources available that Porsche and Mercedes had to create not only the race cars but also the street legal variants.
-Therefore at a guaranteed loss of money for the company, Lotus decided to take an alternate route- making a single road version of their new race car.
+Therefore at a guaranteed financial loss, Lotus decided to take an alternate route—making a single road version of their new race car.

 With this in mind, Lotus set about to develop their racing car.
-Lotus decided to abandon the aged Esprit chassis and instead turn to its new sports car, the Elise.
+Lotus decided to abandon the aging Esprit chassis and instead turn to its new sports car, the Elise.

 Lotus knew that the Elise's inline-4 engine would not be competitive so it was initially decided that the car would use the 3.5 L V8 engine from the Esprit sports car.
 However, testing showed that the engine was not as reliable as hoped.
-After installation of it in the road car, Lotus teams were left to decide whether or not to use the Lotus V8 or opt for a Chevrolet 5.7 L V8 engine from the Chevrolet Corvette, a car which Lotus had jointly developed when they had been under the ownership of General Motors.
+After installation of it in the road car, Lotus teams were left to decide whether or not to use the Lotus V8 or opt for a 5.7 L LT5 V8, a car which Lotus had jointly developed when they had been under the ownership of General Motors.
 Lotus further developed the Chevrolet engine by fitting it with a carbon intake, developing a dry sump system.
-Initialy it was a aluminium engine block, which proved to be problematic, later they decided to change to a cast-iron block.
+Initially it was an aluminium engine block, which proved to be problematic, The last 2 races at Sebring and Laguna Seca, they decided to change to a Nascar cast-iron block with 2 valves which resulted in bigger restrictors sizes of 2 x 36.8 mm.

-L for the Elise GT1 Race car.
-Seven Elise GT1 racing chassis were built, going to factory teams GT1 Lotus Racing (run by Fabien Giroix's First Racing) as well as privateers GBF UK and Martin Veyhle Racing.
-The factory GT1 Lotus Racing team would be the only ones to opt for the Chevrolet V8 instead of the Lotus twin-turbocharged unit.
+for the Elise GT1 Race car.
+Seven Elise GT1 racing chassis were built, by G.T.I. racing; and financed and owned by Toine Hezemans and new President Roman Artioli, 2 cars going to the factory team GT1 Lotus Racing (1 car run by Fabien Giroix's First Racing) as well as privateers GBF UK and Martin Veyhle Racing.
+The factory GT1 Lotus Racing team and Veyle racing would be the only ones to opt for the Chevrolet V8 instead of the Lotus twin-turbocharged unit.